 Police forces have habitually attacked people of color when they exercise their constitutionally protected rights to assemble and protest, but have not used the same methods against the KKK, neo-Nazis, or right wing protesters and militias.
 In addition to punishing and intimidating social-justice protesters, authorities provoke them to resist — then they characterize the demonstrators as violent.
 Thus, instead of aggrieved citizens who could win sympathy and support, protesters are portrayed as threats to civil society.
 We have recently witnessed this phenomenon with the George Floyd protests, when authorities — all the way up to Attorney General William Barr — made false claims about protesters.

 Before many in the Moratorium crowd knew what was happening, they were assailed with tear gas and beaten with billy clubs, including women, children, and journalists.
 Noriega, who was on the stage, told the men in the crowd to “hold the line” so that the women and children could escape.”
 Some demonstrators engaged the police to help others escape — many of whom were trapped against buses and fences.
 Noriega says demonstrators temporarily pushed the police back.
 But when the police broke through, they were enraged, and committed extremely cruel acts: “they hit women on the head with their clubs, and between their legs.”
 He adds: “Police threw teargas in bathrooms where children sought sanctuary.”
 The L.A.
 Free Press observed: following the “unprovoked attack… People grabbed children, knocked on doors of people living near the melee begging them to take in the youngsters for safety’s sake.
 Others ran for their lives… .”
-Many demonstrators were injured, and more than 100 people were arrested, though most were not charged with crimes.
+Many demonstrators were injured.
+Noriega estimates a thousand people were arrested, though most were not charged with crimes.
 Acuña notes that chained prisoners were maced multiple times.
 Noriega calls this repression “a police riot.”
 He says police, sheriffs, the FBI, the Treasury Department, and possibly other government agencies had “organized for months in advance to suppress it” [the National Moratorium].

-Helicopters flew low and dropped tear gas canisters.
+Helicopters allegedly flew low and dropped tear gas canisters.
 I believe accounts of helicopters dropping tear gas (including the one in Wikipedia, which often proliferates erroneous information) are incorrect.
 Noriega says he never saw helicopters at the August 29 event, and he is certain that they did not drop tear gas.
 He says helicopters were utilized at subsequent demonstrations, and this is likely the source of the confusion.
 Other authoritative accounts do not mention helicopters on August 29.
 Few things — short of dropping napalm — could have done more to anger anti-Vietnam War protesters.
 Helicopters and tear gas were recently used against Black Lives Matter demonstrators in Washington D.C.
 Retired Naval Aviator Chris Harnes explains in The Drive why this use of helicopters is inappropriate, as well as dangerous to both people on the ground and crews who fly the helicopters.
 Ruiz, who was the co-editor of La Raza magazine, photographed a policeman utilizing a baton to choke and hoist a demonstrator, while another policeman laughed.
 This summons the choke holds police forces have used on people of color in recent years, sometimes with fatal consequences.
 Rioting began when the crowd was violently dispersed onto Wilshire Boulevard: parked police cars were attacked and businesses were burned.
 Chicanos contend that the Los Angeles Sheriff’s Department (LASD) and the LAPD sought to provoke violence and that unnecessary brutality was the means by which it was achieved.
 This strategy is still employed by police forces today.

 Angered by Salazar’s columns in the Los Angeles Times, police chief Davis had tried to get him fired.
 A prominent critic of police brutality at a time when the press routinely ignored it, Salazar was cautioned — sometimes in threatening terms — multiple times by the police, as noted by Robert J. Lopez in “Rubén Salazar had clashed repeatedly with LAPD in months before slaying” (Los Angeles Times, August 29, 2010).
 Salazar was continuing his investigation of evidence planting and excessive force by local agencies (the LAPD was a particularly notorious offender) in East L.A.
 Authorities were particularly riled by Salazar’s coverage of Guillermo and Beltrán Sánchez, two undocumented Mexican workers killed on July 16.
 Though LAPD detectives and San Leandro police had no warrant, they broke down a hotel door and shot five people — including one who was hanging from a window.
 They later claimed they had the wrong address.
 According to Salazar’s July 24 column in the Times, police — who were unaccustomed to criticism or oversight — told him “this kind of information could be dangerous in the minds of barrio people.”
 Following the fatal shooting of Breonna Taylor in Louisville, KY on March 13, 2020, public outrage could potentially end the practice of “no-knock” search warrants in the U.S.